 -Hang wet, heavy items like popovers or Shep Shirts.
 You will stretch out the shoulders.
 Lay them flat to dry instead.

-Cynthia A.: “I wash baby Lilly in cold water gentle cycle with Baby detergent too!“
+Cynthia A.: “I wash baby clothing in cold water gentle cycle with Baby detergent too!“

 Everyone agrees, these items should always be dry cleaned by a trusted professional!

-Lauren J. States: “I wash my Elsa blouses in cold water on delicate cycle with lady detergent from the laundress.
+Lauren J. States: “I wash my silk blouses in cold water on delicate cycle with lady detergent from the laundress.
 Then I hang dry.
 I wash my dresses this way, too.”

-Elizabeth L Says: “I dry clean my Elsa’s.
+Elizabeth L Says: “I dry clean my silk tops.
 My very first one i got 4 years ago.
 It had food stains, sweat stains, and it just looked BAD.
 I took it to the cleaners and it looks brand new.
 My cleaner only charged me $2.
 Definitely worth it.”

-Other Lilly ladies agree that dry cleaning any silk items, including Elsas, at a reputable cleaners is the preferred course of action!
+Other ladies agree that dry cleaning any silk items, including blouses, at a reputable cleaners is the preferred course of action!

 Brittany D. Recommends: “I wash my popovers on gentle with wool light and let them air dry.”